IP Whitelisting

 IP Prefix:

 If you want to add only a single public IP, say 10.1.1.1, to the IP Whitelist then you could simply convert into a prefix format as 10.1.1.1/32.
 If you want to add a network of public IP, say 10.1.1.0, to the IP Whitelist, then you could convert it into the prefix format as 10.1.1.0/24.
-The number following the / is called the Subnet Mask.
+The number following the /

 Best Practice:

-We highly recommend that your web service implementation has a HTTP login/password or bearer token based authentication implemented using the HTTP authentication header to securely access your web service.
+based authentication implemented using the HTTP authentication header to securely access your web service.
 This ability adds an additional layer of security when exposing your web service via SocketXP Public Web URL.